 The village of Granier-sur-Aime in the ‘Versant du Soleil’

-The village occupies a site that looks like a vantage terrace with views into the Tarentaise valley and over to the impressive peaks of the Vanoise massif.
-Opposite the village are the ski resorts of Les Arcs, Peisey-Vallandry and La Plagne all situated on the southern slopes of the valley.
+The village occupies a site that looks like a vintage terrace with views into the Tarentaise valley and over to the impressive peaks of the Vanoise massif.
+Opposite the village are the ski resorts of Les Arcs, Peisey-Vallandry and La Plagne, all situated on the southern slopes of the valley.

-The villagers calls this favourable exposure the Versant du Soleil (sunny mountain slope) as it is bathed in sunshine all day long.
+The villagers call this favourable exposure the Versant du Soleil (sunny mountain slope) as it is bathed in sunshine all day long.

 With a population of about 350, Granier is an old village with houses built in wood and stone tightly packed together.
 The first written mention of the parish church dates back to 1344.
-The name of the village may derive from old French Granier or Grenier meaning Attic.
+The village name may derive from the old French Granier or Grenier, meaning Attic.
 It refers to the barns where fodder was once kept for cows.

 Granier’s parish church